lauragates1214/computer-science-fundamentals-c/README.md

 **Problem Set 1: Credit**<br>
 *Prompts the user for a credit card number, then uses Luhn's algorithm to validate the card number as Visa, MasterCard, American Express or invalid.*<br>
 Code fully written by me; no pre-filled CS50 code.
-I also wrote Credit in Python (see repository Harvard-CS50-lab-problemsets-Python).
+I also wrote Credit in Python (see repository for Python labs and problem sets from Harvard CS50).